cal-cs184-student/sp22-project-webpages-AlbertScribblenaut/proj3-2/index.md

 Figure 8: *CBdragon.dae with aperture 1.23, depth 4.56*

+As shown in Figure 8, the rendered dragon appears to have only the chest and mouth in focus.
+The edges of the box are noticeably blurred, and there is appears to be an in-focus rectangular outline around the dragon.
+This image was made possible with the following algorithm:
+* Determine a ray `Ray redRay` from the image plane to the center of the thin lenses by translating from normalized image coordinates to camera coordinates
+* Find a point `Vector3D pFocus` that intersects between the plane of focus and the above ray
+* Uniformly sample a point on the thin lens with `Vector3D pLens = (lensRadius * sqrt(rndR) * cos(rndTheta), lensRadius * sqrt(rndR) * sin(rndTheta), 0)`, where `rndR` and `rndTheta` are random variables between $$[0, 1)$$ and $$[0, 2 \pi)$$ respectively.
+* Determine the direction `Vector3D blueDir` of the ray from `pLens` to `pFocus`
+* Normalize `blueDir`
+* Perform a transform from camera space to world space for `blueDir` and `pLens` with the `Matrix 3x3 c2w` matrix
+* adjust the position of `pLens` with `pos`, which denotes the lens' center within world space
+* construct the `Ray blueRay` object with the adjusted `pLens` as the origin and `blueDir` as the direction and set the near and far clips of the `Ray`
+* return `blueRay`

 ## Focus stack with aperture change, depth at 4.56

 ![CBdragon.dae with aperture 0.02](images/part4/CBdragon/aperture_change/CBdragon-b0.02-d4.56.png)

 Figure 9: *CBdragon.dae with aperture 0.02, depth 4.56*

+In Figure 9, the image appears to be mostly in focus, even with a nonzero lens radius.

 ![CBdragon.dae with aperture 0.25](images/part4/CBdragon/aperture_change/CBdragon-b0.25-d4.56.png)

 Figure 10: *CBdragon.dae with aperture 0.25, depth 4.56*

+In Figure 10, there is more blurring around the dragon's body and the box's edges appear less sharp than in Figure 9.

 ![CBdragon.dae with aperture 0.75](images/part4/CBdragon/aperture_change/CBdragon-b0.75-d4.56.png)

 Figure 11: *CBdragon.dae with aperture 0.75, depth 4.56*

+The box's edges have completely blurred together in Figure 13.

 ![CBdragon.dae with aperture 2](images/part4/CBdragon/aperture_change/CBdragon-b1-d4.56.png)

 Figure 12: *CBdragon.dae with aperture 2, depth 4.56*

+The dragon's chest and mouth are the only well-defined features in Figure 12.

 ## Focus stack with depth change, aperture at 1.23